 Since 1955, the historic Taormina Film Fest has been wowing audiences with the best in international cinema while playing host to some of the biggest stars, including Elizabeth Taylor, Sophia Loren, Robert De Niro, Marlon Brando, Charlton Heston, Audrey Hepburn, and Gregory Peck, to name a few.

-The 2018 edition of the Sicilian event will take place from July 14 to 20 under the new artistic direction of Silvia Bizio and Gianvito Casadonte, and is back with full force this year with a program of over 50 films, including 14 world premieres, 12 European premieres, and over 10 Italian premieres.
+The 2018 edition of the Sicilian event took place from July 14 to 20 under the new artistic direction of Silvia Bizio and Gianvito Casadonte, and was back with full force last year with a program of over 50 films, including 14 world premieres, 12 European premieres, and over 10 Italian premieres.
 Per The Hollywood Reporter, this year’s guests include Marion Cotillard, Rupert Everett, Richard Dreyfuss, and Matthew Modine.

-But the news we’re most excited about is the announcement of its all-female jury.
-Headed by president and producer Martha de Laurentiis (Hannibal), the jury includes actress Maria Grazia Cucinotta and producers Donatella Palermo, Eleonora Granata, and Adriana Chiesa Di Palma.
+But the news we were most excited about was the announcement of its all-female jury.
+Headed by president and producer Martha de Laurentiis (Hannibal), the jury included actress Maria Grazia Cucinotta and producers Donatella Palermo, Eleonora Granata, and Adriana Chiesa Di Palma.
 “Together they will decide the winners of the Golden Tauro Awards and the Taormina Arte Awards, which will be announced at the closing-night ceremony at the historic open air Greek Theatre,” added The Hollywood Reporter.

 Film festivals are a fantastic place for women’s narratives to be presented and celebrated and it would appear those behind Taormina Film Fest agree.
 As the fest’s artistic directors Silvia Bizio and Gianvito Casadonte said, “This year, the festival is honoring films directed by women along with strong social themes from immigration, to violence against women, to refugees.
 This is another reason why we chose a jury made up of only women, producers, and actresses.”